The task lifecycle¶

 Next, for each task, it determines what containers need to be started for that task, based on the dependency relationships between containers.

-Then, for every container that makes up the task:
+In parallel to setting up the network and caches, for every container that makes up the task:

 - It waits for any containers that this container depends on to be ready - so each dependency must have reported as healthy and completed all setup commands

 - It starts the container and the container's command

 - It waits for the container to report as healthy

 - It runs any setup commands, one at a time in the order provided

 Once all setup commands have completed, any dependent containers can start.

 Once the main container exits, batect then cleans up the containers.
 This means that, for every container:

 - It waits for all containers that depend on this one to stop